eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 and user-consented information in a privacy-preserving manner to provision the Wallet Unit, in compliance with applicable legislation.
-Because the Wallet Provider is responsible for both sides of this interface, it will not be standardized in the scope of the EUDI Wallet ecosystem.
+Because the Wallet Provider is responsible for both sides of this interface, it will not be standardised in the scope of the EUDI Wallet ecosystem.
 - The **User Interface (UI)** is the point of interaction and communication between the User and the Wallet Instance.
-This interface will not be standardized in the scope of the EUDI Wallet ecosystem.
+This interface will not be standardised in the scope of the EUDI Wallet ecosystem.
 - The **Presentation Interface (PI)** enables Relying Parties to securely request and receive PIDs, QEAAs, PuB-EAAs and EAAs from Wallet Units.
 This interface accommodates both remote and proximity interactions.
 For remote